TERREMEMBER/znbase/docs/content/stable/api/ysql/exprs/aggregate_functions/covid-data-case-study/ingest-the-covidcast-data/_index.md

 ---
-title: Ingest the COVIDcast data into YugabyteDB
+title: Ingest the COVIDcast data into ZNbaseDB
 linkTitle: Ingest the COVIDcast data
 headerTitle: Ingesting, checking, and combining the COVIDcast data
 description: Ingest the COVIDcast data, check it for format compliance, and to combine it all into the single "covidcast_fb_survey_results" table